FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 Abu Dhabi's Etihad Airways said passenger flights between Beijing and Nagoya, in Japan, had been temporarily suspended due to low travel demand.
 FINNAIR

-Finland's Finnair said it was cancelling all flights to mainland China between Feb.
+Finland's Finnair said on Jan.
+31 it was canceling all flights to mainland China between Feb.
 6 and Feb.
 29 and to Guangzhou between Feb.
 5 and March 29.
 HAINAN AIRLINES

-China's Hainan Airlines suspended its flights between Budapest, Hungary, and Chongqing from Feb.
-7 until March 27, Budapest Airport said on its Faceook page.
+China's Hainan Airlines has suspended its flights between Budapest, Hungary, and Chongqing from Feb.
+7 until March 27, Budapest Airport said on its Facebook page.
 KENYA AIRWAYS

 Kenya Airways said on Jan.
-31 it has suspended all flights to China until further notice.
+31 it had suspended all flights to China until further notice.
 LION AIR

 Indonesia's Lion Air Group said on Jan.
 29 it would suspend all flights to China from February.
-The airline has suspended six flights from several Indonesian cities to China so far and will suspend the rest next month.
 LOT POLISH AIRLINES

 Polish carrier LOT said it had decided to temporarily suspend its flights to Beijing until Feb.
 9. LUFTHANSA

 Germany's Lufthansa said on Jan.
 29 it was suspending Lufthansa, Swiss and Austrian Airlines flights to and from China until Feb.
 9. The airline continues to fly to Hong Kong, but it will stop taking bookings for flights to mainland China until the end of February.
+OMAN AIR

+National Carrier Oman Air suspended flights to China on Feb.
+2. PHILIPPINES AIRLINES

+Philippine Airlines said it would cut the number of flights between Manila and China by more than 50%.
+It said it would continue to serve Filipinos and Chinese nationals returning from the Lunar New Year holidays.
 QANTAS AIRWAYS

 Australia's Qantas said on Feb.
 1 it was suspending direct flights to mainland China.
 The Australian national carrier's direct flights from Sydney to Beijing and Sydney to Shanghai will be halted from Feb.
 9 until March 29.
 QATAR AIRWAYS

 Qatar Airways said on Feb.
-1 it will suspend flights to mainland China from Monday until further notice.
+1 it would suspend flights to mainland China from Feb.
+3 until further notice.
 ROYAL AIR MAROC

 Moroccan airline Royal Air Maroc (RAM) has temporarily suspended its direct flights to China, the company said on Jan.
 30. RAM had on Jan.
 16 launched a direct air route with three flights weekly between its Casablanca hub and Beijing.
 RUSSIA

-All Russian airlines, with the exception of national airline Aeroflot, will stop flying to China, Deputy Prime Minister Tatiana Golikova said.
-RWANDAIR
+All Russian airlines, with the exception of national airline Aeroflot, will stop flying to China, Deputy Prime Minister Tatiana Golikova said on Jan.
+31. Moscow Sheremetyevo airport later said small Russian airline Ikar would also continue its flights between Moscow and China.
+Four Chinese airlines - China Southern Airlines, Hainan Airlines, Air China, China Eastern – will keep flying to Moscow.
+All planes arriving from China will be sent to a separate terminal in the Sheremetyevo airport, it said.

-Rwanda carrier RwandAir has halted flights to and from China until further notice, the airline said in a statement on Friday.
-The decision will be reviewed later in February, it said.
-SAS
+RWANDAIR Rwandan carrier RwandAir has halted flights to and from China until further notice, the airline said on Jan.
+31. The decision will be reviewed later in February, it said.

-Nordic airline SAS said on Jan.
-30 it has decided to suspend all flights to and from Shanghai and Beijing from Jan.
+SAS Nordic airline SAS said on Jan.
+30 it had decided to suspend all flights to and from Shanghai and Beijing from Jan.
 31 until Feb.
 9. SAS offers 12 regular weekly connections from and to Shanghai and Beijing.

+SAUDIA The state airline of Saudi Arabia suspended flights to China on Feb.
+2.

 SCOOT Singapore airline Scoot said it was suspending all flights between Singapore and China from Feb.
 8, media reported.